schartrand77/mkw2/README.md

 - Open Admin > Site Settings to set your shop name, currency, and price adjustments.
 - Add spool costs and optional color surcharge rates in Admin > Pricing so estimates match your material costs.
 - Connect Stripe in the env vars to enable checkout, or leave blank to use MakerWorks as a catalog only.
-- If you use OrderWorks, add the webhook URL/secret in the admin panel to forward new jobs.
+- If you use OrderWorks, point it at the same Postgres database so it can sync jobs directly.

 Daily use
 - Upload models from the Upload page (supports STL, OBJ, 3MF) and optionally add a cover image; STL files render in a 3D viewer.